d-khan/dslabs/intro/adaptive.md

-# Programming Assignment: Adaptive Sorting Strategy
+# Adaptive Sorting Strategy

+## Objective
+The objective of this assignment is to analyze how input order affects sorting algorithm performance and to apply that analysis to make an adaptive algorithmic decision.

 The following are the O(N) notations of the following sorting algorithms.